 Sometimes during difficult circumstances, the best thing you can do to calm your heart is simply to distract yourself.
 This can prevent you from overthinking your situation and doubting your ability to get through it.

-The type of entertainment you enjoy could be reading a book, streaming a show on Netflix, listening to music, or playing a game.
+The type of entertainment you enjoy could be reading a book, streaming a show on Netflix, listening to Christian podcasts or music, or playing a game.

 With entertainment, be mindful of the content you choose to consume.
 Watching a show about the difficulties of single parenthood might be hard if you’re going through a messy divorce of your own and feeling especially low.